NHS Quit Smoking

 Order confirmed.
 You will see a confirmation screen and be redirected to your homepage.

-The consultations and delivery are completely free.
+The consultations are completely free of charge.
 If your clinician prescribes medication and you are not exempt from NHS prescription charges, you will pay a single NHS prescription charge.
 If you are exempt (for example, you receive Income Support or are aged over 60), there is no charge at all.
 You will confirm your exemption status at checkout.

 Consent